patrickmlong/pycr/README.md

     usage: pycr [-h] file_path experimental control

     positional arguments:
-      file_path     The path to your raw rna CT data csv file for delta CT RNA level analysis
-      experimental  The name of your experimental group control       The name of your control group
+      file_path     The path to a rna cycle threshold data (csv) for delta ct relative RNA quantification experimental  The name of your experimental group control       The name of your control group